ba4a/my-ci-cd-pipeline/ansible-playbook/README.md

 # Docker Deployment on Ubuntu EC2

-This repository contains an Ansible playbook for deploying a Docker container on an Ubuntu EC2 instance as part of a larger project.
+This Section contains an Ansible playbook for deploying a Docker container on an Ubuntu EC2 instance as part of a larger project.
 The playbook installs necessary dependencies, sets up a Python virtual environment, and manages Docker operations.

 ## Overview